sumant-k2000/AI-ML-Projects/Movie_Recommendation_System/README.md

 # 🎬 Movie Recommendation System

-A content-based movie recommendation system built using **Python** and **Scikit-learn**.
+A content-based Movie Recommendation System built using **Python** and **Scikit-learn**.
 The system recommends similar movies by analyzing movie metadata such as genres, keywords, cast, crew, and plot overview.
+It uses **Natural Language Processing (NLP)** techniques and **Cosine Similarity** to find movies with similar content.

+---

 ## Features

-- Content-based movie recommendations
+- Content-based movie recommendation
 - Data preprocessing and feature engineering
 - Text vectorization using CountVectorizer
-- Similarity computation using Cosine Similarity
+- Similarity calculation using Cosine Similarity
+- Fast movie recommendations based on content
-- Model serialization with Pickle
+- Model serialization using Pickle

+---

 ## Technologies Used